Seahawks position overview: Clowney or no Clowney, Seattle has work to do up front

 Woods was suspended for four games for violating the league’s rules on substances of abuse while Collier was a disappointment, finishing with just three tackles and no sacks.

 There were some positives — Green took a step forward in year two, Jefferson was again steady as was Jackson in a more limited role, and Ford proved his late surge during his rookie year was no fluke.
-But not as many as were needed.
+But there were not as many as were needed.

 2020 preview

-Clowney is the best defensive end available in free agency, so if he doesn’t re-sign Seattle is going to have a challenge replacing him.
+Clowney is the best defensive end available in free agency, so if he doesn’t re-sign, Seattle is going to have a challenge replacing him.

-But it’s going to be a challenge to keep him, too, with the general thought that he’ll likely get $20 million a year from someone, which is more than the Seahawks have ever paid anyone other than Russell Wilson.
+But it’s going to be a challenge to keep him, too, with the general thought that he’ll likely get $20 million a year from some team, which is more than the Seahawks have ever paid anyone other than Russell Wilson.

 Should he get away, there are some potential options (and we’re not saying they are the same, but players who would at least help salve the loss some) such as former first-round picks Dante Fowler (Rams), Bud Dupree (Steelers) and Vic Beasley (Falcons).